 Recommendation algorithms are not perfect and may have certain drawbacks or limitations :

-- The cold start problem:
+- The problem of cold starting:

 The problem of diversity: